Sauptik23/InsightsAI/README.md

 # Text Organizer Web Application

-This project is a full-stack web application that utilizes HTML, CSS, and JavaScript for the frontend, Flask as the backend, and integrates a Machine Learning model.
+This project is a full-stack web application that utilizes HTML, CSS, and JavaScript for the frontend , Flask as the backend, which is used to  integrate a Machine Learning model.
 The aim of the application is to take a text file as input and organize its information.
+This project was done under the guidance of Professor Sumit Anand

 ## Features

 - **Text File Input:** Users can upload a text file containing unstructured information.
+- **Text Input:** Users can write the text they want to be organized.
 - **ML Model Integration:** The application incorporates a Machine Learning model that processes the text file and identifies sections to create subheadings.
 - **Dynamic Interface:** The frontend provides a user-friendly interface that dynamically displays the organized content.
 - **Flask Backend:** The backend, built with Flask, handles file uploads, interacts with the ML model, and serves processed data to the frontend.